-Serum Institute's Covishield and Bharat Biotech's Covaxin are the two vaccines against COVID19 that have received approval from India's Drug regulator for restricted emergency use in India.
+Serum Institute's Covishield and Bharat Biotech's Covaxin are the two available vaccines against COVID-19 in India.

 Let us first study how both the vaccines will work?